aaronallport/generator-karma/readme.md

 PhantomJS is a great option too, but it has the one drawback that it won't expose browser inconsistencies.

+## Why generator-karma-require?

+I needed Karma configuration that plays nicely with RequireJS, that I could spin up automatically after running another RequireJS-based generator.
+This is designed to address that problem.

 ## Usage

-Install it globally `npm install -g generator-karma`.
+Install it globally `npm install -g generator-karma-require`.

-Running `yo karma` will generate two files for your project: `karma.conf.js` and `karma-e2e.conf.js`.
+Running `yo karma-require` will generate two files for your project: `karma.conf.js` and `karma-e2e.conf.js`.
 It will then install the npm dependencies.

 Note that you'll need to update your `Gruntfile.js`.
-If you're using Karma through the [AngularJS generator](https://github.com/yeoman/generator-angular), all of the configuration is done for you.
+If you're using Karma through the [AngularJS-RequireJS generator](https://github.com/aaronallport/generator-angular-require), all of the configuration is done for you.

 ## Options